 VHB is honored to be fully accredited by Destination Marketing Association International (DMAI), the nation’s leading trade association for DMOs.
 A little over 200 out of approximately 1200 North American visitor marketing organizations have received this highest badge of excellence.

 DMAI’s globally recognized and rigorous accreditation process team thoroughly reviewed VHB’s policies and procedures, financial reporting systems, return on investment accountability, long range strategic direction, sales and marketing plans, and other key components.

 What are VHB’s Core Values?

 - Professional & Quality Oriented

 - Creative & Innovative

 - Transparent & Accountable

 How many full-time employees does VHB currently employ?

-VHB currently has 12 full-time employees.
+VHB currently has 15 full-time equivalent (FTE) employees.

 Is VHB’s current staffing level high or low when compared to other DMOs and industry standards?